Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 22:02 Chapter 13 was on debugging.

-22:04 And instead of just like artificially adding errors to the code, I decided to do a, like a test-driven development little thing of writing a couple of tests first, doing the implementation and resisting the urge to refactor during the implementation.
+22:04 And instead of just, like, artificially adding errors to the code, I decided to do a, like, a test-driven development little thing of writing a couple tests first, doing the implementation, and resisting the urge to refactor during the implementation.

 22:19 And then once everything was green, going back and doing a refactoring.

-22:23 And it kind of made, then explored, I enjoyed learning this anyway.
+22:23 And then explored, I enjoyed learning this anyway.

 22:36 One of the cool things about learning PDB is you can use it with talks.